COVID-19 Practice Policy

 To Our Valued Patients,

-The health & safety of our patients and staff is our number one priority.
-We are excited to safely treat patients for their surgical and non-surgical plastic surgery needs.
-Our practice is conveniently offering Online Consultations for our patients who are unable to come to the office in-person.
-Please call the office at 212-288-1011 to schedule a virtual appointment.
+The health and safety of our patients and staff is our number one priority.
+We are excited to safely treat patients for their surgical and nonsurgical plastic surgery needs.
+Our practice is conveniently offering Online Consultations for our patients who are unable to come to the office in person.
+Please call the office at 212-884-0423 to schedule a virtual appointment.

 Information on In-Person Consultations